barbatus/ng2-meteor-accounts/README.md

 ### AccountsService

-Exposes and combines API of the 'accounts-base' and 'accounts-password' packages.
+Exposes and combines API of the "accounts-base" and "accounts-password" packages.

 Makes API more compatible with the Angular 2 code style, e.g., by making methods return promises.